 You have to seek help from some technician or Contact Keurig support to seek professional assistance.

 How long do Keurigs last?

-The average lifespan of Keurig machine is 3 to 5 years.
-However this manily depends on the user, You can certainly extend the life of your machine if you take care of it and clean and descale it regularly.
+The average lifespan of a Keurig machine is 3 to 5 years.
+However this mainly depends on the user, You can certainly extend the life of your machine if you take care of it and clean and descale it regularly.

 How often should you clean a Keurig?

-Ideally you should clean the pod holder, Puncture needles, and the water resevoir of your machine weekly atleast.
-And you should descale the Keurig once in every three months.
+Ideally, you should clean the pod holder, Puncture needles, and the water reservoir of your machine at least weekly.
+And you should descale the Keurig once every three months.

 Related Keurig Troubleshooting Guides